Knowledge base

-A knowledge base (KB) is a technology used to store complex structured and unstructured information used by a computer system.
+In computer science, a knowledge base (KB) is a set of sentences, each sentence given in a knowledge representation language, with interfaces to tell new sentences and to ask questions about what is known, where either of these interfaces might use inference.
+It is a technology used to store complex structured data used by a computer system.
 The initial use of the term was in connection with expert systems, which were the first knowledge-based systems.

 Original usage of the term

 The original use of the term knowledge base was to describe one of the two sub-systems of an expert system.
 A knowledge-based system consists of a knowledge-base representing facts about the world and ways of reasoning about those facts to deduce new facts or highlight inconsistencies.

 Properties

-The term "knowledge-base" was coined to distinguish this form of knowledge store from the more common and widely used term database.
+The term knowledge base was coined to distinguish this form of knowledge store from the more common and widely used term database.
 During the 1970s, virtually all large management information systems stored their data in some type of hierarchical or relational database.
 At this point in the history of information technology, the distinction between a database and a knowledge-base was clear and unambiguous.

 A database had the following properties: